9001/copyparty/docs/versus.md

 # reviews

 * ✅ are advantages over copyparty
+  * 💾 are what copyparty offers as an alternative
 * 🔵 are similarities
 * ⚠️ are disadvantages (something copyparty does "better")